Universality of Top Rank Statistics for Brownian Reshuffling: Basic definitions and formulation of the problem

 \section{Basic definitions and formulation of the problem}

-We consider a system of $N$ elements characterized by some real quantity that can be used to order them from largest to lowest.
-We might think, for example, of the wealth of people, the number of inhabitants of cities, the size or value of firms, etc. Denote this quantity at time $t$ by $x(t)$.
+We consider a system of $N$ elements characterized by a real quantity that can be used to order them from largest to smallest.
+We might think, for example, of the wealth of people, the number of inhabitants of cities, the size, or value of firms, etc. Denote this quantity at time $t$ by $x(t)$.
 For the whole system, we have $\{x_1(t),\ldots, x_N(t)\}$.
 Upon sorting $x_{\sigma_t(1)}(t) \ge x_{\sigma_t(2)}(t) \ge \ldots \ge {x}_{\sigma_t(N)}(t)$, we can determine the ranking of the elements at time $t$: $i \rightarrow \sigma_t(i)$, where $\sigma_t$ is a permutation of indices that assigns the rank to the element $i$ at time $t$.
 The element corresponding to rank $j$ can be found by inverse permutation $\sigma_t^{-1}(j)$.
 As the system evolves over time, the ranking changes.
 To capture the rate of changes, we define the probability $P(j;t_1|k;t_2)$ that the element that was in position $j$ in the ranking at time $t_1$ will be in position $k$ in the ranking at time $t_2$.
-The probability $P(j;t_1|k;t_2)$ will be called probability of reshuffling.
+The probability $P(j;t_1|k;t_2)$ will be called the probability of reshuffling.

-For the ranking time at $t$, we can define the top-$n$ list, as a list of elements such that $L_n(t) = (\sigma^{-1}_t(i))_{i\le n}$.
+For the ranking at time $t$, we can define the top-$n$ list as a list of elements such that $L_n(t) = (\sigma^{-1}_t(i))_{i\le n}$.
 It is an ordered list of the $n$ leaders of the ranking.
-Similarly, we can also define a set of elements which are on the top-$n$ list as $T_n(t) = \{\sigma^{-1}_t(i)\}_{i\le n}$, which only includes information about elements which are present in the list but not about its position in the list.
+Similarly, we can also define a set of elements that are on the top-$n$ list as $T_n(t) = \{\sigma^{-1}_t(i)\}_{i\le n}$, which includes only information about elements that are present in the list but not about their position in the list.
 The pace of leader reshuffling can be measured by the overlap ratio \cite{BKMS},

-which is a particular example of the overlap coefficient used in set theory~\cite{set-distances}. $\Theta(x)$ is the Heaviside step function, which means that it vanishes for $x < 0$ and is unity, otherwise.
-We have illustrated in Fig.~\ref{fig:tizpicture} how the overlap ratio is related to the positions of the particles and their behaviour in time.
+which is a particular example of the overlap coefficient used in set theory~\cite{set-distances}. $\Theta(x)$ is the Heaviside step function, which means that it vanishes for $x < 0$ and is unity otherwise.
+We have illustrated in Fig.~\ref{fig:tizpicture} how the overlap ratio is related to the positions of the particles and their behavior over time.